Breast Implant 101: Saline vs. Silicone

-There are a large variety of sizes available.
+There is a large variety of sizes available.
 Implants come in a set size (ex: 339cc, 457cc).
-They do not come in a range like saline does.
+They do not come in a range as saline does.
 The volume is set and cannot be altered during surgery.
-If there is significant asymmetry between the breasts, a different size implant can be placed in each breast to compensate for the differences.
+If there is a significant asymmetry between the breasts, a different size implant can be placed in each breast to compensate for the differences.

 Although rare with silicone implants, if it should rupture, it will not deflate like saline implants.
 You will most likely have no idea your implant has a defect.
 This is called a silent rupture.
 There are a couple of possibilities that can occur with a silicone rupture, the gel stays inside the breast capsule or it migrates to other parts of the body.
 The FDA recommends women with silicone breast implants have an MRI screening for silent rupture 3 years after surgery and every 2 years after that.
 More information about silicone implants can be found on the FDA’s website.
 Patients are encouraged to look over before and after photos in the gallery and read many reviews on silicone and saline implants in order to make an informed decision.